SymfonyCasts/symfony7/sfcasts/add-fields.md

 `nullable: false`: that's the default value.
 In other words, this tells Doctrine the column should be required in the database.

-Als set `unique: true` to make this a unique column.
+Also set `unique: true` to make this a unique column.
 For `$updatedAt` and `$createdAt`, also remove `nullable: true`.

 Once again, we've made changes to our entity that aren't reflected in the database.